SourLemonJuice/WarmaShark-Roulette.TUI/README.md

 ## Known bugs

+- It not even start in Windows.
 - Chinese characters may be garbled due to the ncurses/ncursesw dynamic link issue.
 It is just in some platforms like Ubuntu.
-- It may not even start in Windows.

-## Todo list
+## Todo

-- NULL
+- Use appimage?
+- The full system uses `char` now, maybe we can change it to `wchat_t`?

 ## License